versioned/versioned-api/README.md

 ## TODO

-* Need a swagger per space and need to validate this on models save

-* Max 50 properties per model

-* Max 100 models per space
+* Max 50 properties per model and max 100 models per space (PROPERTY_LIMIT, MODELS_LIMIT)

 * Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?